Probably not. But I do.

 Hard Work is Magic.
-Download a random free program off the ‘net and you’ll make progress — if you bust your ass.
-Whereas sleepwalking through The Most Perfect Program Ever will do nothing.
+Follow a so-so free workout program off the ‘net and you’ll make progress — if you work hard.

 Consistency is Magic.
-Three days of “perfect eating” followed by two or three days of whatever won’t accomplish a thing.
-But a month of 90% compliance (meaning one so-so day or one cheat meal a week) will yield dramatic results.
+Three days of “perfect” eating followed by two of whatever won’t accomplish anything.
+But a month of 90% compliance or only one or two off-plan meals a week will yield dramatic results.

-This was probably the best advice anyone’s ever given me.
-It changed the course of my career amongst many other things.
+It was the best advice anyone’s ever given me.
+It changed the course of my career, amongst other things.

-I actually paid for that advice.
-And it’s paid for itself many times over, in ways beyond dollars and cents.
+I actually paid for that advice, but I’m always happy to give it away for free, because it’s already paid for itself many times over, in ways beyond dollars and cents.

 All I ask is that you put it into action for a week.